 Importantly, Australian Green Clean are also helping to educate the WOMADelaide volunteer Green Team on our waste management pathways and reclamation efforts with guided tours of their processing facilities.
 The Green Team will then be on hand throughout the festival to help educate and direct patrons on WOMADelaide’s waste streams and recycling efforts.

-We have been investigating alternatives to disposable cable ties, with a number of new methods being trialled and implemented at WOMADelaide 2019.
+We have been investigating alternatives to disposable cable ties, with a number of new methods being trialled and implemented at WOMADelaide 2019, including investing in over 3000 re-usable ties.
 Read more HERE.

 Australia's largest environmental organisation, Greening Australia works with WOMADelaide to offset the ecological footprint of the festival, with $2 from every WOMADelaide ticket purchased invested in native biodiverse tree plantings.